awsdocs/amazon-cloudwatch-user-guide/doc_source/search-expression-syntax.md

 All examples shown so far include a metric schema, in curly braces\.
 Searches that omit a metric schema are also valid\.

 For example, **SEARCH\(' "CPUUtilization" ', 'Average', 300\)** returns all metric names, dimension names, dimension values, and namespaces that are an exact match for the string `CPUUtilization`\.
-In the AWS metric namespaces, this can include metrics from several services including Amazon EC2, Amazon ECS, Amazon SageMaker, and others\.
+In the AWS metric namespaces, this can include metrics from several services including Amazon EC2, Amazon ECS, SageMaker, and others\.

 To narrow this search to only one AWS service, the best practice is to specify the namespace and any necessary dimensions in the metric schema, as in the following example\.
 Although this narrows the search to the `AWS/EC2` namespace, it would still return results of other metrics if you have defined `CPUUtilization` as a dimension value for those metrics\.